Social insurance (SI) contributions

 Compulsory HI contributions are applicable to both Vietnamese and foreign individuals that are employed under Vietnam labour contracts.
 HI contribution rates are 4.5% of the income subject to HI contribution, with 3% contributed by the employer and 1.5% by the employee.

-Income subject to HI contribution includes salary, certain allowances, and other regular payments, but this is capped at 20 times the minimum salary for HI contributions.
-Effective from 1 July 2019, the minimum salary is VND 1,490,000 per month.
-The minimum salary is subject to change each year (except for 2020).
+Income subject to HI contribution includes salary, certain allowances, and other regular payments, but this is capped at 20 times the basic salary for HI contributions.
+Effective from 1 July 2019, the basic salary is VND 1,490,000 per month.
+The basic salary is subject to change each year (except for 2020).

 Unemployment insurance (UI) contributions